 To add devices and printers, use the Devices and Printers window.

-△ CAUTION: To refrain from cleaning up your settings, disable/enable the Unified Write Filter (UWF) and configure Application Launch Manager and xData Cleanup Manager.
-For more information, see Before Configuring your thin clients.
+CAUTION: To refrain from cleaning up your settings, disable/enable the Unified Write Filter (UWF) and configure Application Launch Manager and xData Cleanup Manager.

 To add a device or a printer to the thin client, do the following: